by T. Austin-Sparks

 God's purpose is clearly revealed to be the bringing of the saints to the fulness of Christ.
 Paul would put that in various ways.
 He uses that word: "Till we all attain unto the fulness of Christ."
 In another place he will express it in this way: "That we may present every man perfect in Christ."
 To go through Paul's letters alone with the thought of spiritual completeness, perfection (in the right usage and meaning of that word "perfection" - it means completeness, fulness), is to see how tremendous this matter is in the Divine thought.
 God's purpose is shown to be, by an overwhelming amount of Scripture, the bringing of the saints to the fulness of Christ.
 What follows is God's means and methods of reaching that end.

-Some Things which are Basic to the Purpose
+Some Things Which Are Basic to the Purpose

 If God is going to get His end; that is, the saints brought to the fulness of Christ, then some things are necessary to Him for His end, as well as to us to get to God's end.